 If the bread is served with olive oil, in a formal or business dinner setting, each person should have their own plate for dipping – it’s perfectly acceptable to request separate plates from the server if this is not already done.
 If it’s a date, or dinner with family and friends, it’s fine to share the same dipping plate.
 If the bread is served with tapenade, or some other type of thicker sauce, spoon a small amount onto your bread plate, then spoon onto bite size pieces.

 Knowing these seven simple rules for the correct etiquette for eating bread will distinguish you as a person who knows how to dine with decorum!
-For more dining etiquette tips, scroll through more my modern etiquette blog articles here!
+To sign up for a modern dining etiquette class, click below!